 The Kherlen River, which is also referred to as the Kerulen, rises in the southern slopes of the Khentii Mountains, close to Burkhan Khaldun Mountain, within the Khan Khentii Strictly Protected Area.
 The river flows east through the Khentii Province before crossing the eastern Mongolian steppe, and then flows into China.
 The river has a total length of 677 miles from its source to its mouth in Hulun Lake, which is located in the Inner Mongolia region of China.

 The Tuul River flows for 437 miles, from its source in the Khan Khentii Strictly Protected Area to its mouth at the Orkhon River.
 The river is considered sacred to the Mongol people, who refer to it as the Khatan (Queen) Tuul.
 Additionally, the palace of leader Wang Khan was located along the riverbank.
 The river flows through the southern edge of Mongolia's capital, Ulaanbaatar, before draining into the Orkhon River, which flows to the Selenga River.
-The Tuul River is among the few rivers in Mongolia that provides a habitat for the endangered sturgeon.
+The Tuul River is among the few rivers in Mongolia that provide a habitat for the endangered sturgeon.

 Water Pollution in Mongolia